Truth and Knowledge: Boolean Operations in Partial Orders

 $ \xDN' x$ $:=$ $max(\xDN x)$

 $ \xDN' X$ $:=$ $max(\xDN X)$

 Again, we will also define some $ \xDN'' x \xcc \xDN' x$ later. \xEj

 It is not really surprising that the seemingly intuitively correct definition for the set variant of $ \xDN $ behaves differently from that for $ \xew $ and $ \xfw,$ negation often does this.
-We will, however, discuss an alternative definition in Definition \ref{Definition Alternative} (page \pageref{Definition Alternative}), (3), and show that it seems inadequate in Fact \ref{Fact Alternative} (page \pageref{Fact Alternative}), (3).
+We will, however, discuss an alternative definition in Definition \ref{Definition Alternative} (page \pageref{Definition Alternative}), (3), and will show in Fact \ref{Fact Alternative} (page \pageref{Fact Alternative}), (3), that it seems inadequate.

 \xDH Binary $ \xDN $ We may define $x-y$ either by $x \xew (\xDN y)$ or directly: \xEh \xDH $x \xDN y$ $:=$ $\{a \xbe \xdx:$ $a \xck x$ and $a \xfB y\},$ note again that $ \xcT \xbe x \xDN y,$

 and \xDH $x \xDN' y$ $:=$ $max(x \xDN y)$